What is Affiliate Marketing? – A Guide for Beginners

 It’s worth experimenting with other types of link and placement though.
 What doesn’t work on one site might work on another.

 What is an affiliate network and how do you join one?

 Think of an affiliate network as a marketplace where publishers (website owners and bloggers) look for suitable companies to work with (and vice versa).

-Once you make your application, you’ll either be automatically approved and granted access to the codes you need to put ads on your site, or you will be told your application needs approving.
-Now, depending on the company (not the network), your application could take hours or months to approve.
+Once you make your application, you’ll either be approved and granted access to the codes you need to put ads on your site, or you will be told your application needs approving.

 A list of affiliate networks you can apply to join: